-Former ‘RHOC’ Star Vicki Gunvalson Dishes On The Fancy Ladies Of ‘RHOBH’ Reveals If She Watches ‘RHONJ’
+Former ‘RHOC’ Star Vicki Gunvalson Dishes On The Fancy Ladies Of ‘RHOBH,’ Reveals If She Watches ‘RHONJ’

 “A lot of them are very, very, very, very privileged,” she explained.

 While The Real Housewives of Orange County was launched years prior to The Real Housewives of Beverly Hills, Gunvalson believes the excess of wealth that the women of Beverly Hills have actually made her former series appear as its “red-headed stepchild.”
-Although each of the casts certainly have plenty of money to go around, Gunvalson seemed to spotlight the fact that not all of the cast members were working hard for the money they call their own.
+Although many cast members across both shows certainly have plenty of money to go around, she seemed to spotlight the fact that not all of them were working hard for the money they call their own.

 “I think Orange County became the red-headed stepchild to Beverly Hills.
 I really feel that way.
 I could be wrong but that’s how I feel,” she explained.

-Gunvalson was then asked about the current happenings of The Real Housewives of New Jersey and in turn, she quickly reveal that she was not a viewer of the series, which is lead by Teresa Giudice and also includes Melissa Gorga, Jennifer Aydin, Jackie Goldschneider, Dolores Catania, and Margaret Josephs.
+Gunvalson was then asked about the current happenings of The Real Housewives of New Jersey.
+In turn, she quickly reveal that she was not a fan of the franchise, which is lead by Teresa Giudice and also includes Melissa Gorga, Jennifer Aydin, Jackie Goldschneider, Dolores Catania, and Margaret Josephs.

 “I don’t watch that,” she stated.

-While Gunvalson and Judge are no longer appearing on The Real Housewives of Orange County, the ladies have confirmed that they have a new show in the works.
-As The Inquisitr previously reported, Gunvalson and Judge discussed the project last month during an episode of Gunvalson’s new podcast, Whoop It Up with Vicki, and confirmed to their listeners that the upcoming series can be franchised.
+While Gunvalson and Tamra Judge are no longer appearing on The Real Housewives of Orange County, the ladies have confirmed that they have a new show in the works.
+As The Inquisitr previously reported, the two ex-RHOC mainstays discussed the project last month during an episode of Gunvalson’s new podcast, Whoop It Up with Vicki, and confirmed to their listeners that the upcoming show can be franchised.

 “We’re not done,” Gunvalson added.
 “I can’t be done.”